Omars12-vet/transactions-decoding/README.md

 How to
 - Add ALCHEMY_KEY to scripts/decodeWalletTransactions.ts
-- npx hardhat run scripts/decodeWalletTransactions.ts
+- npx hardhat run scripts/decodeWalletTransactions.
+ts